Vivek-04022001/documentation/docs/overview/index.md

 # Overview

-Plone is a content management system (CMS) that is well-known for its user-friendly interface and robust security features.
+Plone is a content management system (CMS) that's well-known for its user-friendly interface and robust security features.
 With Plone, even non-technical users can easily create and manage the content for a public website or intranet using only a web browser.
 Plone's intuitive interface and comprehensive set of features make it a popular choice for businesses, governments, universities, and any organization that needs a reliable and easy-to-use CMS.